 The failure of the NCMP to support children’s health is built into its foundations as a BMI screening programme.
 The reliance on BMI reproduces harmful and evidently incorrect assumptions of health as directly related to weight, reinforcing harmful notions of the ‘ideal’ body and contributing to eating disorders and mental health difficulties.
 The NCMP’s focus on engaging with parents to change children’s weight obscures much-needed conversations and interrogations about the impact of government policy on children’s health and wellbeing.
 While there is no evidence to suggest the NCMP has any positive influence, plenty of evidence shows the harm it may cause.

 The next government should scrap the NCMP.
 The evidence is clear that the programme, as the National Screening Committee warned early on, does more harm than good with regards to children’s health.
 Looking to the roots of the NCMP and the ideas about health on which the programme is built, the next government should also see childhood (and adult) health as beyond the limited scope of BMI, instead understanding health as encapsulating both physical, psychological, and community wellbeing that cannot be predicted by measuring body size.
 Ultimately, a relevant policy change here is also the end of austerity, which has decimated services that were vital in supporting parents and families.
-The next government should not hold parents responsible for children’s health while removing the resources that would support families to lead physically and psychologically healthy lives.
+We should not hold parents responsible for children’s health while removing the resources that would support families to lead physically and psychologically healthy lives.

 About the author